danielfm/photo-mosaic/README.md

 ## Motivation

-Why not? :-)
+During a boring weekend, I proposed the following programming challenge to

-During a boring weekend, I proposed a programming challenge to myself:
+myself: _build Monalisa from Pablo Picasso's paintings._

-_how can I recreate Monalisa using only Pablo Picasso's paintings?_
+And just so you know, I wasn't high. :)

 ## Results